hansnielsen/irssi-scripts/README.md

 Lets you know when a screen / tmux / dtach session is attached or detached.

+## detacher_test.pl

+Simple test script to go with `detacher.pl`.

 ## pushover.pl

 Provides notifications of PMs / hilights via the Pushover service.
-Works with detacher.pl.
+Works with `detacher.pl`.